GammaRBurst/PathfinderUtilities/README.md

   * There are a ton o classes, archetypes and prestige classes.
 Yes, it's in no way comparable to the number of creatures that can be found in the database, but then there are all the possible combinations of these classes, archetypes and prestige classes, each with its own set of rules and requirements.
 And the combinations have to be somehow significant.
   * Templates require a lot of information on the base creature.
 Informations that are not always easy to insert into the database, such as immunity to fire or the presence of an exoskeleton.

-  These are jobs for a human mind, not a machine.
+  Sadly these are jobs for a human mind, not a machine.

 ## Bugs and other strange things
 While no bug is known at the moment, I'm pretty sure there are some mistakes here and there.
 * __Wrong link__: While AoN is quite predictable in the way it memorized the creatures' names, it sometimes deviates from its standards.
 Moreover, the software may create a link for a mythic creature while the creature is non-mythic or vice versa.
 If you spot a wrong link and you are sure the monster sheet exists, write an issue with the monster name and the correct URL of its sheet.
+    __Known issues with links__: At the moment 5 creatures are missing on AoN (Andoletta, Being of Ib, Mudman, Mythic Sphinx, Xenarth) and 17 are misspelled (Ancient Paradise Dragon, Blood Maize, Bonethorn, Bonewrought Willow, Calligraphy Wyrm, Clacking Skull Swarm, Gliding Turtle, Greater Verdurous Ooze, Kamaitachi, Magnetite Golem, Oaur-Ooung, Proto-Shoggoth Syncytium, Skirk Nettle, Sodden Draugr Troop, Stymphalidies Swarm, Treerazer).
+At the moment the misspelled names are accounted for, but if and when they are corrected, the links to their sheets may not work anymore.
 * __Wrong plural__: Plurals in English are usually easy to construct, but there are exceptions.
 Sadly English is not my mother language, so some irregular or special plural may have gone unnoticed.
 If you find a wrong plural, write an issue with the monster name and the correct plural.
 * __Wrong/missing monster informations__: Most of the informations are translated as numbers to reduce the database's size.
 It's easy to type some digits instead of some others, and I already found some of these mistakes myself.
 These are by far the hardest mistakes to find, but if you happen to stuble upon one, write an issue with the monster name and what is wrong or missing.
 * __Everything else__: Be as specific as possible, it's much easier to find and correct the problem this way.

 ## Missing Manuals
 * Campaign Setting:
-  * Concordance of rivals
-  * Druma, profit & prophecy (to be published in June)
+  * Druma, profit & prophecy (to be published in August)
-* Player Companion:
-  * Chronicle of legends (to be published in May)
 * Adventure Path:
-  * Tyrant's grasp #3 - #6 (partly published)
+  * Tyrant's grasp #6 (to be published in August)

 ## Next Update
-I'm studying templates more closely, in particular what are the requisites and what are the effects on the creatures.
-I was right when I said there are a lot of things to consider, but maybe it's doable, at least partially.
-The major obstacles at this moment seem to be properties that are not included in the database, such as immunities or having a skeleton, and the freedom to assign bonus to abilities.
+I'm stuck with templates.
+If I'm ever going to release anything about templates, it's highly probable that it will only contain a small selection of them, the easiest to apply and most common to use.
+We'll see what comes out of this.

+Next month I'll release a small database update to include the creatures of the last two books to be published.